theodorecharles/Broadcaster-tvOS/README.md

 - **Server IP**: Your server's IP address (e.g., `192.168.1.100`)
 - **Port**: Server port (default: `12121`)

-Or tap "Use Demo Server" to connect to the public demo at `tv.tedcharles.net`.

 ## Remote Controls

 ### Video Player